 Interviewee: I don’t know that there necessarily would be more challenges as she gains more independence.
 I’m hoping that with more independence comes more ability to work within those challenges.
 Not to become discouraged by them or think of them as a problem.
 I know sometimes things kind of are a problem, but hopefully not to see herself as a problem, if that makes sense.
 It’s like, okay, you may be a person who has problems or challenges, but that doesn’t mean that you are a problem or a challenge.
 So, I would hope that as she becomes more independent and takes on dealing with things more herself as opposed to me doing a lot of things, that she won’t become discouraged or think of herself as “I’m a problem, I’m a hopeless mess,” or whatever.
 That it wouldn’t become so overwhelming or so challenging that it just kind of takes her under.
 I would hope that wouldn’t happen.
 I would hope that along the way she’s being built up and strengthened, so that when she is taking on the burden of it, she has the strength to do it, and not like, oh no, collapse.

 Interviewer: Yes, absolutely.
 Thank you.
-What do you think would help your child in this intersection of sensory sensitivities and the transition.
+What do you think would help your child in this intersection of sensory sensitivities and the transition?

 Interviewee: Honestly, I think the occupational therapy is super helpful.
 I think just learning more about how all these things work, how your brain works, how all these things intersect with one another, and how they can either amplify or dampen other things that you’re challenging.
 [66:00] It’s like sometimes they actually help because you’re not dealing with the things that other people deal with.
 I think sometimes it can be either an amplifier or a dampener sometimes, but I do think the occupational therapy helps a lot.
 I do think learning more about things, and I would hope that, I would love to see her develop just a little bit more of a social network of people who can love and care for her as the person that she is, to be accepting of her as she is.
 She’s a lovely person, so I don’t think that’s necessarily like a problem or anything, but it’s just the opportunities have been kind of limited for her.
 So, I hope that as she gets older, that she’ll find more circles of people and other opportunities to gain a network of people that could be the support network that she needs in the bigger sense of we all need support networks.